 Control Your Symptoms and Live with Mrsa

-Edited by Mian Sheilette Ong, Eng, Lynn, Graeme and 1 other
+Edited by Mian Sheilette Ong, Eng, Lynn, Graeme

 It is a sad realization that there is no safe place from contracting diseases these days.
 More and more diseases are evolving.
 Pathogens are adapting to the dynamic changes in every imaginable working and living environment.
 One of the most successful ones is MRSA (methicillin-resistant Staphylococcus aureus).
 MRSA is the so-called "superbug" that affects people who frequent public areas and hospitals.
 At some point, you can contract this disease, and if you have it, you would have to accept the fact that it is going to be with you for the rest of your life.
 Why?
 It is because MRSA is resistant to every known type of antibiotic.
 That is how specialized this bug is.
 Yes, it can be treated, but only to retard or control the progression of the condition.
 With this, you have to be diligent in controlling your MRSA.
 Living with a superbug in your body is not easy, but doing it is part of showing the world how resilient you are.